Penguin (film): Soundtrack

 Penguins original soundtrack album features only one song composed by Santhosh Narayanan.
 Titled "Kolame", it was composed by Santhosh at his Future Tense Recording Studio located in Chennai, and he composed the songs and background score of the film, during the period of the COVID-19 lockdown in India, after when the Tamil Nadu government granted permission for post-production works of the film.
 According to a source report, it stated that Penguin’s music album is one of the first albums to have been completely created during this ongoing period.

 "Kolame" was released as a single on 16 June 2020, by composer Anirudh Ravichander, who also released its Telugu version "Praname", and Malayalam version "Omale", simultaneously on the same day.
 Susha lent the vocals for the song in both the versions, which had lyrics written by Vivek for the Tamil and Malayalam version, while Vennelekanti wrote its Telugu version.

 The soundtrack album features seven instrumental tracks, along with the song "Kolame" which was released by Sony Music South, on 10 August 2020.
 The album also features an additional track "Thaai" (only for the Tamil version), which had lyrics written by Vivek and sung by Anand Aravindakshan.
-It was not included in the soundtrack album, as well as in the film, but released separately on 2 September 2020.
+It was not included in the soundtrack album or film but released separately on 2 September 2020.